Glossary

 What is the EU taxonomy?

-What are the objectives of the EU taxonomy?
+EU taxonomy: the objectives of the Sustainability Directive

-The EU taxonomy plays an important role in promoting sustainable investment and channeling capital into environmentally friendly economic activities.
-It aims to create transparency and establish uniform criteria for sustainability in order to transform the financial system towards a sustainable economy.
+The EU taxonomy is intended to create transparency and establish uniform criteria for sustainability in order to transform the financial system towards a sustainable economy.
 The objectives of the EU taxonomy are:

 • Definition of clear criteria for companies and investors to determine which activities are considered environmentally sustainable;